Quinn3301/Super-Bonemeal/README.md

 ## Features

 - Applies bone meal effect to a 50x50 area around the player on right-click
-- Instantly grows saplings, bamboo, and sugar cane to their final stage
+- Instantly grows saplings, crops, bamboo, and sugar cane to their final stage
-- Simple crafting recipe — no complex setup required
+- Simple crafting recipe, no complex setup required

 ---